 The standard of public medical facilities is basic in the capital Havana, and very limited in smaller towns and rural areas.
 Private medical facilities are available and well equipped, however the Cira Garcia Hospital is the only hospital available to tourists in Havana.
 International Servimed clinics can provide emergency medical care in the major tourist areas.
 Many pharmaceutical products are in short supply or unavailable.

 Doctors and hospitals require cash payment prior to providing treatment.
-Serious medical emergencies may require evacuation, at considerable cost (in excess of AUD65,000), to the United States where the cost of medical treatment is very high.
+Serious medical emergencies may require evacuation, at considerable cost (in excess of AUD$65,000), to a third country where the cost of medical treatment will be very high.

 Outbreaks of the mosquito-borne illnesses dengue fever and Chikungunya are common in Cuba, particularly during the wet season (April to November).
 We recommend you take measures to avoid mosquito bites, including using insect repellent at all times.